Citronellol

 Citronellol, or dihydrogeraniol, is a natural acyclic monoterpenoid.
 Both enantiomers occur in nature. (+)-Citronellol, which is found in citronella oils, including Cymbopogon nardus (50%), is the more common isomer. (−)-Citronellol is widespread, but particularly abundant in the oils of rose (18–55%) and Pelargonium geraniums.

 Preparation

 Several million kilograms of citronellol are produced annually.
 It is mainly obtained by partial hydrogenation of geraniol or nerol over copper chromite catalyst.
 Hydrogenation of both C=C bonds using a nickel catalyst gives tetrahydrogeraniol, yet another commercial fragrance.

 Homogeneous catalysts have been investigated for the production of enantiomers.

 Uses

 Citronellol is used in perfumes and as a fragrance in cleaning products.
 In many applications, one of the enantiomers is preferred.
 It is a component of citronella oil, an insect repellant.

+The racemic material is described as having a floral, leathery, waxy, and rose aroma.
+The dextro enantiomer, (R)-citronellol is described as citronella, rose, leafy, and oily, whilst the laevo enantiomer is described as floral, rose, waxy, geranium, and powdery.

 Citronellol is used as a raw material for the production of rose oxide.
 It is also a precursor to many commercial and potential fragrances such as citronellol acetate, citronellyl oxyacetaldehyde, citronellyl methyl acetal, and ethyl citronellyl oxalate.